 TOURCODE 68939 (HDBF) Description

-Explore Luang Prabang and get your taste buds going by trying local street food and visiting food manufacturing places not seen by tourists.
+Explore Luang Prabang and get your taste buds going by trying local street food.
 The walking and cycling is easy, takes only a half day, and was designed to allow you to safely try different local foods and discover places you wouldn’t otherwise go and have some fun along the way.

 Day 1 Half-Day Food and Fun Biking Tour

-We walk a short distance to the Tiger Trail Garage and Bike Shop where we pick up bicycles and ride a short way to the area of Ban Mano where we sit at a local restaurant and try a variety of food including Neam Khao (a rice noodle crepe, filled with minced meat and mushrooms and assorted herbs.
+We pick up bicycles and ride along to Ban Vieng Xay village where we sit at a local street restaurant and try a variety of food including Neam Khao (a rice noodle crepe, filled with minced meat and mushrooms and assorted herbs.
 It is cut in little pieces and comes with a dipping sauce containing minced nuts, lemon, chili, coriander and sweet fish sauce) and Khao Piak Khao (a local rice soup, that is usually eaten in the morning, slowly cooked with pork meat and meat broth, rounded with crushed black pepper and chopped coriander.
-Depending on your taste, an egg and / or fresh chili can be added to this meal).
+Depending on your taste, an egg and / or fresh chili can be added to this meal.

 Included Travel Service